swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-### NS_EXTENSIBLE_STRING_ENUM - non-failable initializer
+### swift-struct-string - non-failable initializer

-The initializer should not be failable and will accept any string value
+The swift-struct-string initializer should not be failable and will accept any string value

 ```
 @implementation Planet